French Championship 2013: the Place of Honour for a Beautiful French Breed

 Best In Show

-Many thanks to its President, Jean Jacques Morbelli, and his whole team for the good work done.
+Many thanks to its President, Jean Jacques Morbelli, and his whole team for the

 Volunteer mobilisation has been key to the success of the event.